CIEMAT-Neutrino/SCINT/docs/index.rst

    sh setup.sh

 To be run from the ``scripts`` folder (it will ask you for confirmation) and it will download the ``notebooks`` folder to make your analysis.
-Additionally, if you have created your own virtual enviroment in a CIEMAT computer you need to install some packages (make sure it is activated) and answer ``y`` to the INSTALL question.
+Additionally, if you have created your own virtual environment in a CIEMAT computer you need to install some packages (make sure it is activated) and answer ``y`` to the INSTALL question.
 If have created the virtual enviroment with the VSCode extension you will have them installed already, answer ``n``.

-3.- Make sure you have access to data to analyse:
+3.- Make sure you have access to data to analyze:

-* **[RECOMENDED] Configure VSCode SSH conection** and work from ``gaeuidc1.ciemat.es`` (you will have access to the data in ``/pc/choozdsk01/palomare/SCINT/folders``)
+* **[RECOMMENDED] Configure VSCode SSH connection** and work from ``gaeuidc1.ciemat.es`` (you will have access to the data in ``/pc/choozdsk01/palomare/SCINT/folders``)
 * Mount the folder with the data in your local machine ``sshfs pcaeXYZ:/pc/choozdsk01/palomare/SCINT/folder ../data`` making sure you have an empty ``data`` folder 📂.
 * Copy the data to your local machine.
 See ``sh scripts/copy_data.sh`` for an example on how to copy the ``TUTORIAL`` data